 Healthy communities are important to the long-term health of society.
-And there are many different ways to do this.
-One of these ways is by bringing the healing and transformative power of music to the greater community.
+And there are many different ways to create healthy communities.
+One of these ways is through community music therapy groups.

 This is because creativity is important to being human.
 Because of this, we all deserve opportunities to create and express ourselves in ways that also help us feel good.
 As well, we’re social creatures and we need opportunities to feel good with others.
 Making music as part of a group helps meet both of these needs.

 And this is where SoundWell Music Therapy comes in.
-SoundWell Music Therapy specializes in offering community music therapy groups promoting mental health and well-being of people of all ages.
-Knowing that not everyone needs, nor can afford individual therapy, community music therapy groups are provided throughout Longmont and Boulder County to children, teens, adults, and older adults.
+SoundWell Music Therapy offers community music therapy groups focusing on mental health and wellness.
+Community music therapy groups are available in Longmont and Boulder County to children, teens, adults, and older adults.

 Working With Community and Non-Profit Organizations in the Area